Friden EC-132 Electronic Calculator

 The exhibit on the Friden 130 goes into great depth as to the development and history of the machine.
 For this reason, the historical aspects of the development won't be detailed in this exhibit.
 Readers interested in the wonderful story of the development of the 130 should visit the Friden 130 exhibit.

-The EC-132 debuted somewhere around mid-1965, somewhere around a year from when the 130 hit the marketplace.
+The EC-132 was introduced to the Friden sales force at the company's annual sales meeting, in a morning session on April 7, 1965.
 Although the 132 provided additional functionality versus the 130, the overall architecture and design of the 132 was fundamentally very similar to the 130.
 The general architecture of the 130 consisted of a series of interconnected counters connected to a magnetostrictive delay line for working register storage, combined with hardwired sequencing logic to control the operation of the machine.
 The basic design was carried over with little change to the 132.
 The main changes to the logic involved modifying the sequence control circuits to implement the square root algorithm.
-Like the 130, the design of the 132 was extremely elegant.
+Like the 130, the design of the 132 was elegant.
 And also like the 130, the genius behind the design was Friden's electronic calculator guru, Robert Ragen.

 Inside the Friden EC-132

-Friden's Unique Adjustable Extender Card for the 130/132 Calculators
+Friden's Unique Adjustable Extender Card for the 130/132 Calculators, shown installed in a Friden 132

 Friden 132 Circuit Boards (Three Register Architecture)